silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-16.md

 As said before, SilverStripe's `PaginatedList` class is essentially a wrapper for a `DataList` that does a lot of the legwork for us.
 It will automatically look at the request and add the correct `LIMIT` clause to the DataList, and it will also provide a public API for determining what page is active and what pages, if any, are available.

-Let's look at `PropertySearchPage.php` again and find the return value of our `index()` action.
+Let's look at `PropertySearchPageController.php` again and find the return value of our `index()` action.
 Right now, it's returning a `DataList`.
 Let's have it return a `PaginatedList` instead.

 First things first, let's remove the artificial `->limit()` we've applied.